-Techniques of Federal individual income tax preparation.
-Emphasis on tax planning, with review of individual income tax law and applications of that law to tax return forms.
-Three lecture.
+Techniques of federal individual, partnership and corporation income tax preparation.
+Emphasis on tax return preparation, with review of individual income tax law and applications of that law to tax return forms.

 ACC116.
 Advanced Tax Planning and Preparation (4).

 Advanced study in individual, corporate, and partnership taxation.